 Now it feels like my nervous system has a conditioned response to chamomile.
 It doesn’t take much contact with chamomile for my shoulders to release their tension, my jaw to unwind and my heart to settle.
 I love that this simple flower can provide welcome relief during times of stress.

-Researchers have taken an interest in chamomile and have conducted several human clinical trials to evaluate its ability to address both depression and anxiety.
+Researchers have taken an interest in chamomile for stress relief and have conducted several human clinical trials to evaluate its ability to address both depression and anxiety.
 In an exploratory study, researchers found that chamomile, even at a relatively small dose (220 mg), was more effective than placebo in relieving both depression and anxiety.1 Another clinical study found that chamomile relieved mild to moderate anxiety in people diagnosed with general anxiety disorder.2 A study in 2018 showed that people with moderate to severe generalized anxiety order who took chamomile had beneficial responses in their cortisol levels.3

 When using chamomile for stress, I prefer it for anxiety and pent-up nervous system energy (rather than low or depressive energy).
 It’s a relaxing nervine, meaning it decreases nervous system tension and helps the body switch to a more parasympathetic nervous system function.